abhisara01/Evilginx-Cheatsheet/README.md

-# Phishing : Don't Jinx'it, Evilginx it!!
+# Phishing: Don't Jinx It, Evilginx It!

 This will contain the evilginx notes or cheatsheet